AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 {{#include ../listings/simple_manual.rs:model }}
 ```

-Because we want to initialize the counter with value 0 we can derive `Default` here.

 ### The message

 Now we need to define what messages can be used to modify the model.
 The message could be represented by any data type but most often an `enum` is used.
 In our case we just want to be able to increment and decrement the counter.